 Generally speaking, the left side of your brain controls the right side of your body and vice-versa.
-Corpus callosum is a thick band of neural fibers which connects the two hemisphere.
-Moreover, it allows the two hemispheres to communicate and share of information with each other.
+The Corpus callosum is a thick band of neural fibers which connects the two hemispheres.
+Moreover, it allows the two hemispheres to communicate and share information with each other.

 What’s the difference between the two hemispheres?